-by Malek Romdhane
+by Malek Romdhane & Vincent Diringer

-Will this year be the 27th session of COP?
+So, will 2021 see the 27th session of COP?

 The answer is NO.

-On April 1st 2020, they announced: “In light of the ongoing, worldwide effects of COVID-19, holding an ambitious, inclusive COP26 in November 2020 is no longer possible.
-Rescheduling will ensure all parties can focus on the issues to be discussed at this vital conference and allow more time for the necessary preparations to take place.
+In April 2020, the COP released a statement about their decision: “In light of the ongoing, worldwide effects of COVID-19, holding an ambitious, inclusive COP26 in November 2020 is no longer possible,” and pointed out that “Rescheduling will ensure all parties can focus on the issues to be discussed at this vital conference and allow more time for the necessary preparations to take place.
 We will continue to work with all involved to increase climate ambition, build resilience and lower emissions .”

 Picture: Malek at COP25 in 2019